build-on-aws/content/tutorials/ci-cd-pipelines-for-two-connected-services-using-aws-copilot/index.md

 date: 2023-04-24
 ---

 With the rise of application modernization, a significant topic of discussion is breaking down monolithic applications into microservices.
 Essentially, the process begins with breaking the monolith into its individual working parts, making it easier to create a virtualized application environment using tools like containers.
-During the process, another question arises: whether to use a single (mono) repository for all microservices or  each microservice in its own repository.
+During the process, another question arises: whether to use a single (mono) repository for all microservices or to keep each microservice in its own repository.

 Using a repository for each microservice has several benefits: